fivetran/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/_create_a_data_source/_create_a_data_source.md

    ```python title="Python" name="docs/docusaurus/docs/core/connect_to_data/sql_data/_create_a_data_source/postgres.py create data source"
    ```
 4. Optional.
-If you're connecting to Snowflow, and want to use key-pair authentication instead of a password, pass the private key with `kwargs`.
-Note that a placeholder password is still required in order to pass the configuration validation, but the password will not be used if a `private_key` is provided.
+If you're connecting to Snowflake and want to use key-pair authentication instead of a password, pass the private key with `kwargs`.
+Note that a placeholder password is still required to pass the configuration validation, but the password will not be used if a `private_key` is provided.

    ```python title="Python"
    # For details on how to access your private key, refer to "Configure credentials" above